 Nationally, Swanson is vice president of the Executive Board of the National Collegiate Choral Organization (NCCO).
 She oversees the organization's National Board and was the inaugural chair of the organization’s first-ever Mission and Vision in Governance Committee, whose primary purpose is to uphold principles of equity, diversity and inclusion within the NCCO.
 Swanson previously served on NCCO’s Executive Board as the Acting Chief Editor of Publications and Secretary and has served as an associate editor of The Choral Scholar.
 Swanson also serves as the Collegiate and University R&R Chair for Southwestern ACDA (SWACDA).

-Prior to her appointment at CU Boulder, Swanson lived in New York City and was the Director of Choirs at Nyack College School of Music in lower Manhattan.
-Under her direction, the Nyack College Chorale performed in renowned venues such as David Geffen Hall at Lincoln Center, the Cathedral of St. John the Divine and St. Paul’s Chapel at Trinity Church Wall Street, and toured domestically.
-While in New York City, Swanson also served as an arts administrator at Manhattan Concert Productions, a New York City-based company that produces concerts at venues such as Carnegie Hall, Lincoln Center and The Apollo.
+Prior to her appointment at CU Boulder, Swanson lived in New York City and was Director of Choirs at Nyack College School of Music in lower Manhattan.
+Under her direction, the Nyack College Chorale performed in world renowned venues such as David Geffen Hall at Lincoln Center, the Cathedral of St. John the Divine, St. Paul’s Chapel at Trinity Church Wall Street, and toured domestically.

-Swanson earned degrees from Northwestern University (DM Conducting), Ithaca College (MM Conducting), and St. Olaf College (BM Vocal Education).
+Swanson earned degrees from Northwestern University (DMus conducting), Ithaca College (MM conducting) and St. Olaf College (BM vocal education).